FAA weighs risks and benefits of allowing inflight electronic device usage

 Debate over the use of portable electronic devices (PEDs) on flights has long centered on cell phones.
 The announcement to stop dialing and texting has become a refrain synonymous with takeoff.
 PEDs, however, are becoming far more diverse.
 Tablet computers are exploding in popularity.
 The development of smartphones with audio and video capabilities means that passengers are more loath than ever to darken their screens for any stage of flight, let alone wait until 10,000 ft. to listen to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Considers Expanding Inflight Electronic Device Use".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Considers Expanding Inflight Electronic Device Use".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.